 When I expressed this to Mr. Cheater Pants The Runaway, his response was to laugh right in my face and say:

 “Yeah, and you’re stupid!
 I am NOT a good person!
 Someday you’re going to find this out, and when you do—you’ll end up hating me.
 You’re going to wake up one day and find out that I am NOT that good person that you want so desperately for me to be.”

 To underscore the intensity of what he’d just told me—and to dramatically drive the point home—he then picked up the Bible and a transcribed sermon book.

 He furrowed his brow, and with a half-sad/half-angry countenance, he slammed them both down on the floor and left.

 That was the last time I saw him.
 He left for India the next morning.

 Right On The Money

-Besides, it’s a statistical fact that—more often than not—someone who callously abandons a spouse has a high probability of changing partners again in the future.
+Besides, it’s a statistical fact that—more often than not—someone who callously abandons a spouse and/or family has a high probability of changing partners again in the near future.

 Scroll down to comment.